garry-clawson/azure-championship/README.md

 # Azure Championship 2020 Concept
-FlowBio is a an example concept create for the Azure Championship 2020 competition.
+FlowBio is a an example concept created for the Azure Championship 2020 competition.
 Details of which can be found here: https://certmatters.com/wp-content/uploads/2020/06/Azure-Fundamentals-Championship-Brief-030620.pdf

 ## CoviFlo